harithikchoudhary/harithikchoudhary/README.md

 - 👋 Hi, I’m @harithikchoudhary
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Full Stack Development and working on GenerativeAi Projects
 - 📫 How to reach me - harithikchoudhary6@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Also a gamer